phaustin/climatemath/greenhouse.md

-For a "well-mixed" absorber like $CO_2$, in which the absorber mass fraction is constant with height, the absorber has density has an exponential profile:
+For a "well-mixed" absorber like $CO_2$, in which the absorber mass fraction is constant with height, the absorber density has an exponential profile:

 $$
 \rho_{gas}(z) = \rho_0 \exp(-z/H)